SRTLab/srt-cookbook/docs/apps/tsduck.md

 In practice, TSDuck is used for:

-* Transport stream acquisition or transmodulation, including DVB, ATSC, ASI and IP multicast.
+* Transport stream acquisition or transmodulation, including DVB, ATSC, ISDB, ASI and IP multicast.
 * Analyze transport streams, PSI/SI signalization, bitrates, timestamps.
 * Monitor and report conditions on the stream (video and audio properties, bitrates, crypto-periods, signalization).
 * On-the-fly transformation or injection of content and signalization.
 * Modify, remove, rename, extract services.
 * Work on live transport streams, DVB-S/C/T, ATSC, ASI, IP-TV, HTTP, HLS, SRT or offline transport stream files.
 * Re-route transport streams to other applications.
+* Receive from or send to specialized hardware such as cheap tuners, Dektec or HiDes devices and modulators.
+* Extract or inject MPE, SCTE 35, extract Teletext, T2-MI.
 * And more...

 For detailed information, guidelines and use cases, please visit [TSDuck website](https://tsduck.io/).

-## TSDuck Installation on Ubuntu 18.04 LTS
+## TSDuck Installation on Ubuntu 20.04 LTS
 <!-- Restructure and put in the very end -->

-This is a little how-to on building TSduck for Ubuntu 18.04 LTS with SRT support.
+This is a little how-to on building TSduck for Ubuntu 20.04 LTS with SRT support.

-### Biuld from Source
+### Build from Source

 #### Building instructions